jserrats/tfm/obfuscation/obfuscation.md

                 .build();
 ```

-This method is invoked passing the hash of the certificate, and has the same signature `"java.lang.String","java.lang.String"`, so we can deduce the class CertificatePinner no has the name `d,g`.
+This method is invoked passing the hash of the certificate, and has the same signature `"java.lang.String","java.lang.String"`, so we can deduce the class CertificatePinner has the name `d.g`.

 If we enumerate classes which package begin with `d.g` and then analyze their signatures to one that matches the method `check(String hostname, List<Certificate> peerCertificates)` we'll find the class we are looking for.